AB-infosec/Projects/tryhackme/ir_and_forensics/yara.md

 - **Condition Section**: Specifies the condition under which the rule matches.
 In this example, the rule will match if any of the defined strings (`$a`, `$b`, or `$c`) are found.

 ## Searching for CTF Flags with YARA
 YARA can be particularly useful in CTF competitions to search for hidden flags.
-Here's a step-by-step example of how to create and use a YARA rule to find a CTF flag:

 1. **Create a YARA Rule**:
    Suppose we know that the CTF flag format is `FLAG{...}`.
 We can create a YARA rule to search for this pattern: